 The other reason I feel I can partner with this company?
 I enjoy really good, clean wines that can co-exist with a keto, paleo & autoimmune lifestyle… which they have… and I love the wines.
 I have a growing list of favorites!

 For those who don’t know, I had to give up alcohol when I was diagnosed with Hashimotos… it was really, really sad because I love wine… I enjoy a good red wine and a quality scotch, but it’s not the best when you’re trying to heal and your liver needs all the help it can get!
-After about a year I was able to reintroduce wine because I found Dry Farm Wines.
+After about a year I was able to reintroduce wine because I found a lab tested wine company that was safe for keto & paleo, and you can read that post here.
 I was so happy to get to have an occasional glass, but in truth they were enough out of my budget that I was only able to order a case to share once every few months.

 In December I stepped in to bring some dōTERRA and essential oil education to a friend’s event when a vendor cancelled.
 It was fun… I didn’t do much with the oils though because I was having so much conversation and fun (what happens when a busy homeschool mom gets away right?!).
 I made a new friend and sampled her wines and found I was just fine with them – and found that their lab testing also exceeded my previous favorite.
 Scout & Cellar‘s clean crafted wines are lab tested TWICE, contain no added sugars and are lower alcohol… so perfect for the health conscious.
 There is a big difference I have found between clean crafted and organic.
 Even “good” organic and even biodynamic wines can contain traces of chemicals, mold, additives and sugar and frankly cause me trouble.
 When something is labeled organic, it means that a company is trying to be clean… but there are things they can’t control and are not required to prove.
 There are extremely strict standards for Organic… don’t get me wrong, but it does not guarantee safety.
 Whereas lab testing does.

-Just imagine if you could enjoy wines, even the newly introduced “sweet wine” Moscato and know that they can fit your lifestyle and taste incredible.
+Just imagine if you could enjoy wines, even the newly introduced “sweet wines” (Moscato & White Zinfandels) and know that they can fit your lifestyle and taste incredible.

 Scout & Cellar‘s Clean Crafted Commitment: